KillerDiek/roll-compendium/README.md

 ## Usage

 Roll Compendium will create a new button in the header section of the Roll Tables Directory, from there, usage is as simple as clicking the button and selecting which Compendiums/Items to import and clicking import.

-#### Warning: As of now, Roll Compendium is rather computationally intensive.
-No, you're computer did not break, hopefully.
-Optimizations are coming but for now the current version works.
 ## Installation

 Copy and paste the following Manifest URL into the Manifest URL entry box in Foundry: